-- □ Is the main or dominant roof of a small building a simple roof consisting of a single roof type? - As a building's size increases, can it remain in scale to complement with its surroundings?
+- ☐ Is the main or dominant roof of a small building a simple roof consisting of a single roof type? - As a building's size increases, can it remain in character with its surroundings?

 Roof forms will complement the principal building in terms of style, detailing and materials.